Skip to content

 MaxBufferedChangesPerTransaction1_000_000Safety ceiling on a non-streamed transaction's in-memory buffer; a larger transaction streams and spills instead.
 Exceeding it fails fast with guidance rather than exhausting memory.

-CheckpointSaveInterval5sMinimum interval between writes of the wallaby.checkpoint row, which backs slot-loss gap detection.
+CheckpointSaveInterval5sMinimum interval between checkpoint writes to the slot's wallaby.slot_registry row; the checkpoint backs slot-loss gap detection.

 Options Pattern